jundalisay/superb/content/en/research/socrates/the-economist/chapter-01.md

 {{< l a="Socrates" >}}
-Socrates= If another man's house is entrusted to him, he would be able to manage it as skilfully as his own.
+If another man's house is entrusted to him, he would be able to manage it as skilfully as his own.
 A skilled carpenter can work as well for another as for himself.
 So should a good economist.

 Then an economist, even if he does not possess wealth of his own, should be paid a salary for managing a house just as he might be paid for building one.
 {{< /l >}}